Stone Benches in Asheville

 Many people imagine that stone benches are uncomfortable.
 Stone is hard; our bodies are soft.
 It’s one thing to rest for a minute or two against a boulder while hiking, and another to settle down against a stone with a sketchbook or novel.

-But in fact, many of us have found a dreamy nook of stone while hiking.
+But in fact, many of us have found a dreamy nook of stone in the wild.
 In a pile of massive boulders, two or three happen to form something like an armchair, surprisingly cozy, whose surface has been polished by centuries of wind and rain.

 We have built many benches, and our clients have always enjoyed making use of them.
 Stone selection with an eye to comfort is key.
 The stones making up the seat and back are sloped just enough to invite yourself and your guests to settle in, and on a summer day their mass helps them draw cooler temperatures from the earth below, especially if they’re in the shade.